baketti/H24News/README.md

 # About the project
 A project for:
 ### Start2Impact University
-The goal of H24News is to improve, democratize, and make accessible to all the dissemination of information, news, opinions, thoughts, and preferences of people.
+The goal of H24News is to improve, democratize, and make accessible to all the dissemination of information, news, opinions, thoughts, and preferences of people about techs.
 We believe that access to a wide range of information is fundamental for an informed and inclusive society.

 ### Installation
 ```